scienceshephard/music-app/README.md

 ## 🧐 About <a name = "about"></a>

-A web application that offers royalty music for free for people.
-And allows people to listen too them online.
+A web application that offers royalty music free for people.
+It also allows people to listen to them online.
+Check out some artists that offers this music, their albums and tracks

 ## 🏁 Getting Started <a name = "getting_started"></a>